GoogleCloudPlatform/cloud-hackathons/hacks/agentic-ai-and-sap/README.md

-# Ghack: Agentize SAP
+# Agentic AI and SAP

 ## Introduction

-Welcome to the **Agentize SAP gHack**, where we explore the powerful synergy between Google Cloud's AI capabilities and your enterprise data, especially from SAP.
+Welcome to the **Agentic AI and SAP**, where we explore the powerful synergy between Google Cloud's AI capabilities and your enterprise data, especially from SAP.
 This hack is designed to challenge you to build intelligent applications that unify disparate business data and leverage cutting-edge AI agents for automation and insights.

 ## Architecture